It's not what you do,

 Since 2010, Ashley has been a vocal advocate for food rescue, leading the charge for food justice in Massachusetts.

-Bridging the gap between abundance and need, Ashley's organization, Lovin' Spoonfuls, provides over 65,000 pounds of fresh, perishable food to those who need it most in over 40 communities each week.
+Bridging the gap between abundance and need, Ashley's organization, Lovin' Spoonfuls, provides 80,000+ pounds of fresh, perishable food to those who need it most across the Commonwealth, feeding over 55,000 each week.

 "We are all similar in our human condition, starting, at a minimum, with a common experience through food."